 DISCOVER MICHIGAN’S INTERURBAN RAILWAY MUSEUM

-Explore the Lost Railway Museum
+Explore Lost Railway Museum

 Imagine the time before paved streets, cars and buses.
 Village streets bustling with activity and people in the early 1900’s of Grass Lake.
 The electric Interurban railway system is the primary mode of public transportation.
 More than six railways intersected Jackson County and delivered visitors to and from Ann Arbor, Jackson, Battle Creek and Lansing.
-Now, get ready to see what that time was like at the Lost Railway Museum.
+Now, get ready to see what that time was like at Lost Railway Museum.
 Call the Museum at (517) 522-9500 to schedule a tour today.

-Car #47 (Video)
+Car #29 (Video)

-Car #47 (Video)
+Car #29 (Video)

 Michigan Center Waiting Station (Video)